FARM Animal Rights Movement (FARM) is the world’s first and longest-operating organization dedicated to ending the use

-The Sabina Fund, named after FARM President Alex Hershaft’s deceased mother, provides grants to organizations across the world that are engaging in creative activism on behalf of veganism or farmed animals.
+The Sabina Fund, named after FARM President Alex Hershaft’s deceased mother, provides grants to organizations across the world that promote vegan eating.

-FARM’s Compassion Campaign (through 1992) brought the concept of veganism and animal rights to key U.S. legislators, executives, and journalists through Congressional hearings, national party platform hearing and conventions, and national polls of candidates for public office.
+FARM’s Compassion Campaign (through 1992) brought the concept of veganism and animal rights to key U.S. legislators, executives, and journalists through Congressional hearings, national party conventions, and polls of candidates for public office.

 Two national organizations were conceived and nurtured at FARM:

 Farm Sanctuary (1986) and A Well-Fed World (2009)

 Prominent supporters of FARM’s campaigns through the years have included notable names like: Ed Asner, Bob Barker, David Carter, James Cromwell, Doris Day, Casey Kasem, Mary Tyler Moore, Alicia Silverstone, Elaine Hendrix, Russell Simmons, Steve-O, and Jane Velez-Mitchell, as well as social reformers Corey Booker, Cesar Chavez, Thom Hartmann, Michael Jacobson, Heather Mills, and Jeremy Rifkin.